5004-SEA-Fa24-Geeng/bg-arena-planner-xiaoyesaya/Report.md

 2. Logical sorting can be difficult when talking about case.
 For example, should "apple" come before "Banana" or after?
 How would you sort a list of strings in a case-insensitive manner?

+I can sort a list of strings in a case-insensitive way using String.CASE_INSENSITIVE_ORDER.
+For example in this program, I used in public List<String> getGameNames to show a current list of games sorted alphabetically and ignoring the case.